isomerpages/moe-angmokiosec/_about-us/2024 SEC ONE REGISTRATION/Purchase of Textbooks and PE Attire.md

 third_nav_title: 2024 SEC ONE REGISTRATION
 variant: markdown
 ---
+Under Full Subject Based Banding (FSBB), students can take subjects at three subject levels, known as G1, G2, G3 (G stands for General).
+Students are reminded to purchase textbooks which correspond to their subject-level, i.e G1, G2 or G3.
+More information on the relevant textbooks to purchase can be found in the booklist.
+Please refer to our school website for the booklist.

 Students are strongly encouraged to purchase their textbooks and PE Attire online and self-collect in school on the dates and timings stated below.